§ Read and clear CVT Diagnostic Trouble Codes (DTC)

 Engine braking can be adjusted only on Nissan-based vehicles.
 Mitsubishi, Peugeot, Citroen, Jeep do not provide such ability in their CVT control firmware.

-realtime monitoring of CVT parameters.
-Data monitoring will be also started
+of CVT parameters.
+Data monitoring will be also started automatically if no

 In this mode, CVTz50 shows majority of significant realtime CVT parameters that can be seen in official diagnostic tool Consult-II: